The Human Truth Foundation

 For more, see:

 Rwanda has some poor policies and cultural issues which cause some public health problems.
-Rwanda comes in the best 20 when it comes to its smoking rate30 (one of the lowest in Africa).
-It does better than average in terms of its immunizations take-up31 and in its adolescent birth rate32.
-Rwanda still has work to do.
-Rwanda does worse than average in its alcohol consumption rate33, its food aid and health contributions and WHO compliance34, its average life expectancy11 (still good for Africa) and in its fertility rate14 (still good for Africa).
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Rwanda comes in the best 20 in the prevalence of overweight adults35.
+It does better than average for its immunizations take-up36, its smoking rate37 and in its adolescent birth rate38.
+Rwanda doesn't do so well in other areas.
+Rwanda does worse than average in its alcohol consumption rate39, its food aid and health contributions and WHO compliance40, its average life expectancy17 (still high for Africa), childhood mortality in the 2020s (so far)41 and in its fertility rate21 (still good for Africa).
+The prevalence of overweight adults has increased by 14% during the past 40 years.

-Life expectancy in Rwanda in 1990 was 48.4yrs, much lower than the global average of 64.6, and in 1995-8 it had the second-lowest in the world (after South Sudan).
+Life expectancy in Rwanda in 1990 was 48.4yrs, much lower than the global average of 64.6.
+After the awful genocide of 1994, from 1995 to 1998 it had the second-lowest life expectancy in the world (after South Sudan).
 But it improved greatly, by +18yrs, in the 30 years from then (especially in the 2010s), well over double the global average improvement of +7.9yrs.

 Rwanda had the 2nd-highest average fertility rate in the world in the 1960s and 1970s (after the Marshall Islands and then after Yemen), but it declined to 7.7 in the 1980s, the 3rd-highest average of all countries in that decade.
 Its peak fertility rate was 8.25 in 1978.
 Overall, it is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.